 - 2.5.1.
 New Regulations have now been introduced which enable the Standards Board to refer less serious complaints of alleged breaches of the Code of Conduct for local investigation and local determination. - 2.5.2.
 Hopefully, these new arrangements will reduce the backlog nationally in dealing with complaints and will facilitate a speedier outcome. - 2.5.3.
-Wherever possible or appropriate, local investigations will be undertaken by Philip Tart, Deputy Monitoring Officer and Assistant Director of Legal and Democratic Services, whilst I will act as Adviser to the Standards Committee.
-However, there will be occasions when this would not be appropriate (e.g. when I have given advice to a member on the declaration of a prejudicial interest which is then the subject of a complaint) in which case I will call upon a Monitoring Officer or Deputy Monitoring Officer from another local authority within the region. - 2.5.4.
+Wherever possible or appropriate, local investigations will be undertaken by Philip Tart, Deputy Monitoring Officer and Assistant Director of Legal and Democratic Services, whilst the Director of Law and Property, as Monitoring Officer, will act as Adviser to the Standards Committee.
+However, there will be occasions when this would not be appropriate (e.g. when the Monitoring Officer has given advice to a member on the declaration of a prejudicial interest which is then the subject of a complaint) in which case he will call upon a Monitoring Officer or Deputy Monitoring Officer from another local authority within the region. - 2.5.4.
 The procedure for local determinations has been approved by the Standards Committee, and a training event for members of the Standards Committee was held in February 2005.